-A scholarship fund was created by the Guild in 1967 to further the education of Thompson Health associates.
-The health system and the Guild contribute funds to qualified associate's tuition bills.
+In 1967 the Guild created a scholarship fund to further the education of Thompson Health associates.
+To this day, the health system and the Guild continue to contribute funds to qualified associates' tuition bills.

-In addition, the Guild established an annual scholarship fund that now awards up to four $2,000 scholarships to deserving seniors in the service area of Thompson Health: the Phyllis Ehmann Memorial Scholarship, the Terry Tremblay Memorial Scholarship, the Deborah L. Kimble Memorial Scholarship given for the first time last year, and the Gerry North Memorial Scholarship, new for 2016.
+In addition, the Guild established an annual scholarship fund that awards up to five $2,000 scholarships to deserving seniors in the service area of Thompson Health: the Phyllis Ehmann Memorial Scholarship, the Terry Tremblay Memorial Scholarship, the Deborah L. Kimble Memorial Scholarship, the Gerry North Memorial Scholarship and the Gail O'Brien Scholarship.

 Scholarships are given by the Guild to encourage young people to enter one of the many health care fields of study.
 Scholarship recipients must be registered in a human health-related field and must successfully complete their first college semester with the intent to study the second semester in a human health-related field.
 The Thompson Health Guild will award up to four scholarships each year, depending on applications received for viable student candidates.

-For more information on the scholarship program contact Kathleen Duserick, Scholarship Committee Chairperson, at (585) 374-2184.
+For more information on the scholarship program contact Carol Urbaitis, Scholarship Committee Chairperson, at firstname.lastname@example.org.

 Thompson Health Guild Awarded Scholarships to Four 2019 Graduates

 These four area students received scholarships from the Thompson Health Guild, the auxiliary of UR Medicine Thompson Health last year

 The scholarships were presented by the Guild at its annual dinner, held June 5 at Ferris Hills at West Lake in Canandaigua.

 Each scholarship, worth $2,000, went to a recipient registered in a health-related field who must successfully complete their first college semester with the intent to study the second semester in a health-related field.